linstrijdom/GeoHosting-Documentation/docs/src/products/geonode/guide/create_instance.md

 To permanently remove a hosted instance:

-1. Navigate to the Service Details page of the instance you want to delete.
+1. Navigate to the <span class="ui-page-label">Service Details</span> page of the service you want to delete.

-2. Scroll to the Delete Instance section and click Delete this instance.
+2. Scroll to the Delete Instance section and click <span class="ui-generic-label">Delete this instance</span>.

-3. Confirm deletion by entering the instance name, then click Delete.
+3. Confirm deletion by entering the instance name, then click <span class="ui-generic-label">Delete</span>.

 <div class="alert alert-warning">
   <div class="alert-icon">⚠️</div>